imahasan/HTML-and-CSS-practice/README.md

 # HTML-and-CSS-practice
-Soem of my HTML and CSS practice repos are here
+Some of my HTML and CSS practice repos are here